-Test Procedure

-1. Connect the setup as shown in the figure above.
+Test Procedure 1.
+Connect the setup as shown in the figure above.
 2. Configure EUT B for sending packets to EUT A 3.
 Enable the output Optical Port of EUT B 4.
 Adjust the Optical Power Attenuator 5.
 Measure the Receiver Sensitivity 6.
 Verify whether the Receiver Sensitivity is within limits.
-7. In case of Ethernet Optical Ports verify whether the Output Power / Receiver Sensitivity combination is able to meet the distance criteria requirements
+7. In case of Ethernet Optical Ports verify whether the Output Power / Receiver Sensitivity combination is able to meet the distance criteria requirements Expected Results Enclose the Test Results

-Expected Results

-Enclose the Test Results

 Test No. 14 Test Details Test for SDH Payload Measurements Test Instruments Required 1.
 SDH Network Analyser, Optical Splitter OR 2.
-SDH Analyser with POS capability Test Setup Figure-1 OR Figure-2 Test Procedure 1.
+SDH Analyser with POS capability Test Setup SDH Interface Figure-1 OR Figure-2 Test Procedure 1.
 Connect the test setup as shown in figure.
 2. The test setup in Figure-2 shall be used in case the SDH analyser has the POS interface.
 [Packet Over SDH] 3.
 The EUT-A shall be configured in the loopback mode such that the Packets sent from EUT-B / SDH Analyser is sent back.
 4. Verify whether the SDH frame structure sent by the EUT is as per G.707 standards.
 Expected Results Enclose the Test Results

 Test No. 15 Test Details Test for Bit Error Rate [BER] Test Instruments Required 1.
 PDH/SDH Performance Analyser Test Setup The diagram illustrates the test setup.
 At the top, a box labeled 'EUT - A' has a vertical line labeled '64/2048Kbps Interface' leading down to a box labeled 'EUT - B'.
-From the top of 'EUT - B', a line labeled 'Ethernet Interface' leads right to a box labeled 'PDH/SDH Performance Analyser'.
-Above 'EUT - A', there is a dotted line labeled 'Router' that connects to a solid line leading to the 'PDH/SDH Performance Analyser'.
-Below 'EUT - B', there is another dotted line labeled 'Router' that connects to a solid line leading to the 'PDH/SDH Performance Analyser'.
+A horizontal line labeled 'Ethernet Interface' connects the two EUT boxes.
+From the right side of 'EUT - B', a line goes to a dotted oval labeled 'Router'.
+From the right side of the 'Router', a line goes to a box labeled 'PDH/SDH Performance Analyser'.
+Another line from the 'Router' goes to a second dotted oval labeled 'Router', which is connected to the 'PDH/SDH Performance Analyser'.
 Test Limits The EUT shall be able to work with a BER better than 1×10^{-10} measured in any 15 minutes interval for all the speed/s of digital interface.
 Test Procedure 1.
 Connect the test setup as shown in figure using a suitable cable wired to the Ethernet interface 2.
 A Router may be used for interface conversion in case the PDH/SDH Analyser does not have the compatible interface.
 3. Perform the BER performance for 15 minutes interval Expected Results Enclose the Test Results